This project includes:

 This offer includes an experimentation that allows participants to reinvest the contents in the targeted program components:

-• Broad Areas of Learning: Environmental Awareness and Consumer Rights and Responsibilities, Health and Well-Being, Citizenship and Community Life
+- Broad Areas of Learning: Environmental Awareness and Consumer Rights and Responsibilities, Health and Well-Being, Citizenship and Community Life

-• Subject Area: Science and Technology
+- Subject Area: Science and Technology

 Specific and Measurable Goals

-Workshop objectives:
+- Workshop objectives:

-• Accompany teachers in exploring and experimenting with artistic and cultural practices, as well as pedagogical practices in Science in underprivileged areas of Montreal.
+- Accompany teachers in exploring and experimenting with artistic and cultural practices, as well as pedagogical practices in Science in underprivileged areas of Montreal.

-• Support teachers in creating outdoor learning experiences and actitivies in order to introduce students to the world of Science right outside our doors .
+- Support teachers in creating outdoor learning experiences and actitivies in order to introduce students to the world of Science right outside our doors .

 Project objectives:

-• Allow all elementary school students in disadvantaged Montreal areas to have access to artistic and cultural venues and to meaningful and varied experiences,
+- Allow all elementary school students in disadvantaged Montreal areas to have access to artistic and cultural venues and to meaningful and varied experiences,

-• Promote cultural enhancement at school for all students, in partnership with the artistic and cultural community of Montreal.
+- Promote cultural enhancement at school for all students, in partnership with the artistic and cultural community of Montreal.

 Project Sequence

-1. Outing with Students to Mount-Royal
+1. Visit to Mount-Royal

 Participating teachers will choose a day to take their students to Mount Royal and enjoy a day in nature doing some of the simple, outdoor, nature-based activities that were experienced during the teachers' visit.
 Students will have the opportunity to enjoy living the learning through hands-on activities on the mountain.

-(Between May and June, in school neighbourhood)
+(between January and February, in your school neighbourhood)

 Participants will be able to use their own school/neighborhood to discover the experiential, place-based, nature activities and learning opportunities available in their own back yards.